squallstar/I-m-learning-japanese/README.md

 (`ikimasu` 行きます verb) - to go

-`watashi wa supaani ikimasu` - i go to the supermarket
+`watashi wa suupaa ni ikimasu` - I go to the supermarket

-`peeta wa supaani ikimasu` - peeter goes to the supermarket
+`peeta wa suupaa ni ikimasu` - Peter goes to the supermarket

 Grammar is a lot easier for sure